mayadata-io/oep-e2e-gcp/master-plan.md

 ##### `tcid` -- referers to a unique id for the testcase.

 Each test case would be called as job in gitlab pipeline using  gitlab-ci.yaml.
 Actual test case would be having this unique id prefixed .
 Each test case would have a seperate readme.
+The tcid will be in lower case.

 `tcid` is constructed following, each tcid would be unique and will have 6-7 chars